100% Australian Made Made from 100% Raw Milk 100% Fresh UHT Milk No Added Colours No Artificial Flavours No Preservatives No Added Sugar Family Pack

-The factory must be registered with the Department of Agriculture and Water Resources and meet the requirements of the Export Control (Milk and Milk Products) Orders 2005.
+The factory must be registered with the Department of Agriculture and Water Resources and meet the requirements of The Export Control (Milk and Milk Products) Rules 2021.

 A declaration of compliance statement must accompany each shipment attesting that the product is: